 Action on Climate Today, combines the Climate Proofing Growth and Development

 (CPGD), which works in partnership with the governments of Afghanistan, Bangladesh, Nepal and Pakistan and the Climate Change Innovation Programme (CCIP) working in India.
-ACT initiative has been helping these countries to integrate climate change into policies, plans and budgets.
+ACT initiative has been helping these countries to integrate climate change into policies, Quick Hit Slots Guide 2019 – Where and how to play Quick Hits slot in 2018 and win big plans and budgets.
 It has also strengthened countries’ capacity to attract and leverage climate change investment